GIScience/ohsome-quality-api/docs/indicators_en.md

 ### Methods and Data
 - extrinsic method

-The result is the ratio of the total area of buildings in OSM devided by the total area of buildings in the reference dataset.
+The result is the ratio of the total area of buildings in OSM divided by the total area of buildings in the reference dataset.

 Reference datasets:
-- [EUBUCCO](https://docs.eubucco.com/): Europe wide building footprints, derived from administrative datasets.
+- [EUBUCCO](https://docs.eubucco.com/): Europe wide building footprints, derived from administrative datasets
-- [Microsoft Buildings](https://planetarycomputer.microsoft.com/dataset/ms-buildings): Worldwide building footprints, derived from satellite imagery.
+- [Microsoft Buildings](https://planetarycomputer.microsoft.com/dataset/ms-buildings): Worldwide building footprints, derived from satellite imagery using machine learning

 ### Limitations
-Compares only the overall square meters of building polygons of OSM and reference dataset, not the actual overlap.
+- Compares only the overall square meters of building polygons of OSM and reference dataset, not the actual overlap
+- No quality assessment of reference dataset.
+OSM may represent the real world more accurate than the reference data

-## Currentness
+## Currentness Indicator

-Estimate currentness of features by classifying contributions based on topic specific temporal thresholds into three groups: up-to-date, in-between and out-of-date.
-Estimate currentness of features by analyzing the distribution of their most recent contributions
-- Determine up-to-date, in-between and out-of-date contributions.
-- Classified into up-to-date, medium, outdated -> Features are considered up-to-date if their last edit falls within a predefined short time window.
-- Put contributions into three bins: (1) up-to-date (2) in-between and (3)
-        out-of-date.
-The range of those bins are based on the topic.
-        After binning determine the result class based on share of features in each bin.
+The Currentness Indicator measures how up-to-date OpenStreetMap (OSM) elements are by analyzing the distribution of their most recent contributions.
+It evaluates the recency of geometry and tag edits (excluding deletions) and classifies features into quality levels based on the time since their last update.
+All contributions since 2008 are considered and aggregated in monthly intervals.
+Each feature is assigned to a quality class depending on how recently it was last edited.
+Thresholds are defined in months relative to the current date and are used to distinguish between highly current, intermediate, and outdated features.
+For each feature class, the relative share of contributions falling into these recency classes is calculated.
+Based on these shares, an overall currentness class is assigned.

+### Methods and Data
+- intrinsic approach.

+Premise:
+The timestamp of the most recent edit reflects how well a feature represents current real-world conditions.
+Features updated recently are more likely to be accurate and up-to-date, while features not edited for a long period have a higher probability of being outdated.
+Quality classification is performed using predefined recency thresholds expressed in months since the current date.
+Contributions are grouped into three recency bins (up-to-date, in-between and out-of-date), which are then used to derive the final indicator class.

+### Limitations

+- Recency of edits does not necessarily guarantee correctness or thematic accuracy
+- Some features may be correct but unchanged for long periods and therefore classified as outdated
+- Mapping activity varies strongly between feature classes and regions
+- The choice of time thresholds influences class assignment and comparability

 ## Road Comparison
+Compare the road network of OSM with that of a reference dataset.
-Result is a ratio of the length of reference roads which are covered by OSM roads to the total length of reference roads.
+The result is a ratio of the length of reference roads which are covered by OSM roads to the total length of reference roads.

 ### Methods and Data
 - extrinsic method